Politics of Indonesia

 The politics of Indonesia take place in the framework of a presidential representative democratic republic whereby the President of Indonesia is both head of state and head of government and of a multi-party system.
 Executive power is exercised by the government.
 Legislative power is vested in both the government and the bicameral People's Consultative Assembly.
 The judiciary is independent of the executive and the legislature.

 The 1945 constitution provided for a limited separation of executive, legislative and judicial power.
 The governmental system has been described as "presidential with parliamentary characteristics".
-Following the Indonesian riots of May 1998 and the resignation of President Suharto, several political reforms were set in motion via amendments to the Constitution of Indonesia, which resulted in changes to all branches of government.
+Indonesia was democratic upon independence, but became authoritarian in 1957 under Sukarno.
+It remained authoritarian under his successor Suharto until the Indonesian riots of May 1998 and the resignation of President Suharto, which led to the restoration of democracy in Indonesia.